oufrad/Data-Structures-and-Algorithms/Data-Structures/Data-Structures.md

 This snippet exemplifies garbage collection in action.
 Initially, `obj1` and `obj2` both reference the same memory location.
 When `obj1` is deleted and `obj2` is reassigned, the original memory space becomes inaccessible.
 Despite this, the memory retains the value it held, creating what is known as "garbage."

 Garbage collection is the process by which a programming language automatically detects and deletes unreferenced memory.
 In the case above, JavaScript identifies the memory space previously occupied by `obj1` as garbage and deallocates it, ensuring efficient memory management.

+### Doubly Linked List

+The doubly linked list shares similarities with the singly linked list but introduces a key enhancement: each node contains pointers to both the next and previous elements.

+In a singly linked list, each node only holds the address of the next element, limiting traversal to forward direction.
+However, in a doubly linked list, nodes store references to both the next and previous elements, enabling traversal in both forward and backward directions.
+This bidirectional capability enhances the flexibility and functionality of the linked list data structure.